vinfreecs/genga/docs/Collisions.rst

    k2f_{\rm new} = \frac{m_i k2f_i + m_j k2f_j}{m_i + m_j}

-The time lag :math:`\Tau` of the new body is calculated as
+The time lag :math:`\tau` of the new body is calculated as

 .. math::